GraphQL-Portal/graphql-portal/README.md

 CLIENT_HOST="dashboard_frontend_host" \
 ```

+## Sendgrid [DEPRECATED].
+Use `Mail` config option instead
+* sendgrid:senderEmail – The email address of the sender.
+All email addresses can be plain ‘sender@server.com’.
+* sendgrid:apiKey – Sendgrid API Key.

 ## Mail
 * mail:from – The email address of the sender.
 All email addresses can be plain ‘sender@server.com’.
 * mail:driver – The driver property defines the default driver to use for sending emails.
 Should be equal to `smtp` or `sendgrd`.